-Work It Daily has been getting an increasing number of people reaching out and asking, "Is LinkedIn dying?"
+An increasing number of people have been reaching out to our career coaches and asking, "Is LinkedIn dying?"

 This question isn't just coming from job seekers.
-Recruiters, professionals, and executives alive are frustrated with the platform, wondering if it's really as useful as it claims to be.
+Recruiters, professionals, and executives alike are frustrated with the platform, wondering if it's really as useful as it claims to be.

 LinkedIn Isn't Dying...It's Just Changing

 In fact, LinkedIn would tell you it's not.
-Just looking at it based on user account, they now have over 660 million people on the platform.
+Just looking at it based on user accounts, they now have over 930 million people on the platform.
 And that number is still growing.
-The so called "death" we think we're witnessing with LinkedIn is actually just change.
+The so-called "death" we think we're witnessing with LinkedIn is actually just change.
 The way people have used it has changed dramatically.
 You cannot do what you used to be able to do on LinkedIn.
 LinkedIn has changed, and that's okay.

 When LinkedIn first started out, it was a social network.
-The early adopters loved the platform, and used it to its fullest potential.
+The early adopters loved the platform and used it to its fullest potential.
 People would connect.
 They would start conversations.
-Being on LinkedIn was this amazing experience where people were really developing relationships with people they never would have developed relationships with otherwise.
+Being on LinkedIn was this amazing experience where people were actually developing relationships with people they never would have developed relationships with otherwise.
 It truly was a social network.

 But that's when it was small.